rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/hola-mundo/index.md

 ## Who am I?

-Since 2018 I have been teaching Physics and Chemistry at [IES Ría San Martín de Cantabria](http://portaleducativo.educantabria.es/web/iesriasanmartin) (España).
+Since 2018 I have been teaching Physics and Chemistry at [IES Ría San Martín de Cantabria](http://portaleducativo.educantabria.es/web/iesriasanmartin) (Spain).
 My previous experience includes mainly research and teaching at the [University of Cantabria](https://web.unican.es/en/Pages/default.aspx), in particular in the branch of _Physical Optics_.

 ## Why this blog?